KentaYoshii/twitter/README.md

 - Set the NODE_ENV on server's .env to PRODUCTION
 - Use Caddy for https server
 - Proxy it to port 7000 where your express app will be running.
+## Deploy it on ECS
+- Create a DynamoDB table and indexes (Refer to ./src/database/db_table.ts)
+- Create a S3 bucket
+- Create .env with Session Secret, Google Client Token, Google Client Secret
+- Upload that .env to S3
+- Go to tf/dev and fill in the \<FILL>
+- run `terraform init` and `terraform apply`